 OUR WORK IN BANGLADESH

-The poverty rate in Bangladesh remains high and inequality is increasing.
+The poverty rate in Bangladesh is the highest of any nation in Asia and inequality is on the rise.

 The issue of inequality across gender, ethnicity and regional divides also contributes to poverty.
 Without proper support, marginalised people are unable to assert their basic human rights, access essential services or contribute to society.